sremm/sremm.github.io/_posts/2024-06-18-Toss-experiment-overview-and-first-analysis.md

 ---
-title: "Toss Experiment: Overview and First Analysis"
+title: "Toss Experiment: How to maximize toss height?"
 date: 2024-06-18
 ---